 The last three songs on the standard edition of MDNA ("Love Spent", "Masterpiece", and "Falling Free") were the most critically-acclaimed songs on the album.
 It helps that they were produced by William Orbit, who also produced Ray of Light.

-"Impressive Instant", which almost because the fourth single for Music.
+"Impressive Instant", which almost became the fourth single off Music.

 Fetish Retardant: The video for "Human Nature".
 Also, the video for "Die Another Day".